06 Mar

 By the time Loop founders, Itee Soni and Heather Kaye, met in Shanghai in 2008, they were both fed up with the unnecessary waste they saw being generated first-hand by the fashion industry.
 So, they decided to do something about it.

-Loop Swim is a brand that transforms post-consumer use plastic bottles into phenomenal REPREVE UP50+ sun protective swimwear for men, women, and kids.
+Loop Swim transforms post-consumer use plastic bottles into phenomenal REPREVE UP50+ sun protective swimwear for men, women, and kids.

 Find most items in sizes XS-XL.